CSE-5526-Neural-Networks-Sp26/Programming-Challenge/README.md

 | `best_model.pt` | Your best trained model weights |
 | `test.py` | Evaluation script — loads `best_model.pt` and generates `<team_name>.csv` for leaderboard submission |
 | `README.md` | Instruction on how to run the test file|

+> [!WARNING]
+> Your submitted `test.py` must run without errors.
+We will run it on the hidden test set after the deadline to produce the final CSV for grading.
+A script that crashes or produces incorrectly formatted output receives **zero** for the hidden test component.
+Test it on the public test set before submitting.

 ### Submit to the leaderboard